 What I do now

-I am currently finishing my Ph.D. (or Th.D., to be exact) in Systematic Theology and Patristics at the department of Orthodox Theology, University of Eastern Finland.
+At the same time, I am finishing my Ph.D. (or Th.D., to be exact) in Systematic Theology and Patristics at the department of Orthodox Theology, University of Eastern Finland.
 In my work, I concentrate on the notion of church membership in three late 4th century bishops, Cyril of Jerusalem, Basil of Caesarea, and John Chrysostom.
-While the sources are ancient, they are oh-so-relevant for our times as well.
+Along with writing my dissertation, I try to publish as many articles as I can on related subjects.
+(I think in 2022 I will make my personal record of publications per year.)
+By the way, while my sources are ancient, they are oh-so-relevant for our times as well.

 Performing & recording artist

 I have worked in music ever since I was 16.
 In my early twenties, I received my first education as a drum instructor at the Pop/Jazz conservatory, Helsinki.
 I also have an extensive experience as a performing and recording drummer and multi-instrumentalist.